-March 22, 2009 "Electronic Mailing Notice":

-Summary of Amendments to Rules: 40E-0.105 and 40E-0.109, F.A.C. - Amendments include electronic mailing as an option to providing notice of intended agency actions and final agency actions.
-Effective: March 22, 2009.
+3/22/09 "Electronic Mailing Notice": 40E-0.105 and 40E-0.109, F.A.C. - includes electronic mailing as an option to providing notice of intended agency actions and final agency actions.

-March 22, 2009 "Electronic Filing of Works of the District Permit Applications":

-Summary of Amendments to Rules: 40E-4.021, F.A.C. - Amendments include electronic filing of Works of the District permit applications.
-Effective: March 22, 2009.
+3/22/09 "Electronic Filing of Works of the District Permit Applications": 40E-4.021, F.A.C. - includes electronic filing of Works of the District permit applications.

-October 18, 2009 "Collier County Delegation":

-Summary of Amendments to Rules: 40E-400.315, F.A.C. - Amendments delete Collier County's partial delegation authority to issue No Notice General Permits for projects with less than 40 acres total land area which are not located within wetlands, natural water bodies or Outstanding Florida Waters.
+10/18/09 "Collier County Delegation": 40E-400.315, F.A.C. - deletes Collier County's partial delegation authority to issue No Notice General Permits for projects with less than 40 acres total land area which are not located within wetlands, natural water bodies or Outstanding Florida Waters.

-November 1, 2009 "ERP Permit Fees":

-Summary of Amendments to Rules: Rule 40E-1.607, F.A.C - ERP fees were increased based on an upward adjustment in the Consumer Price Index compiled by the U.S. Dept of Labor.
+11/1/09 "ERP Permit Fees": 40E-1.607, F.A.C - ERP fees were increased based on an upward adjustment in the Consumer Price Index compiled by the U.S. Dept of Labor.
 Additional fee increases to recover a larger portion of the cost to process, monitor and inspect for compliance, were also adopted.